techdivision/import/README.md

 * 8 GB RAM
 * 256 GB HDD

-using PHP 5.6 + MySQL 5.6.34 we actually receive can see these results
+using PHP 5.6 + MySQL 5.6.34 we actually achive these results

 | Operation            | M2 Standard  |       M2IF |    Improvement |
 |:---------------------|:-------------|:-----------|:---------------|